amarendhar/recipes-menu/README.md

 ## Setup Development

 - Clone this repository into your system.
-- Create a `.env` file in the root directory with the help of `.env.example`.
+- Please refer `.env.example` from the root directory to create a `.env` file.
   - Replace `<replace_with_actual_spaceID>` with your **Contentful Space ID**.
   - Replace `<replace_with_actual_accessToken>` with your **Contentful Access Token**.
   - `REACT_APP_CONTENTFUL_ENVIRONMENT_ID` is optional it can be included/removed from the `.env` file.